In this expert guide, we’ll show you what the best air purifiers for mold and viruses are and why each one works so

 - True HEPA Filter

 The first thing you want to make sure the mold air purifier has is a True HEPA air filter.
 This filter is essential because it is certified to capture airborne particles as small as 0.3 microns.
 This includes all types of mold spores that make their way into your home.
 Getting a device that doesn’t have the True HEPA stamp doesn’t give you any guarantee that it will help with the problem.
 Stay away from air purifiers that say “HEPA-like” or “HEPA-type” as they are inferior to a True HEPA device.

 - Ultraviolet Light

 - Activated Carbon Filter

 This filter is also a must have because it picks up where the other two types leave off – it eliminates mold odor.
-Activated carbon is excellent at absorbing toxic Volatile Organic Compounds and Microbial Volatile Organic Compounds that mold emits.
-Without this feature the smell of mold will still exist.
+Activated carbon is excellent at trapping toxic Volatile Organic Compounds and Microbial Volatile Organic Compounds that mold and mildew emits.
+Without this feature, the smell of mold will still exist.